Jagannath Shankarshet: Family History

 Jagannath's ancestor Babulsheth Ganbasheth migrated to Mumbai in the mid-18th century from Konkan.
 Babulsheth's son Shankarsheth was a prominent businessman of South Mumbai in the late-18th century.
 Gunbow Street (now called Rustom Sidhwa Marg) in the Fort business district of Mumbai, is named after Ganba Sheth, and not, as many people assume, is of military origin.

 Descendants of Nana still look after the family estate as well as the family temple at Nana Chowk.

 Philanthropy

-The Dr. Bhau Daji Lad Museum, at Byculla in Mumbai which was designed by a famous London architect was built with the patronage of many wealthy Indian businessmen and philanthropists like Jagannath Shankar Sheth, David Sassoon and Sir Jamsetjee Jejeebhoy.
+The Dr. Bhau Daji Lad Museum, at Byculla in Mumbai which was designed by a famous London architect was built with the patronage of many wealthy Indian businessmen and philanthropists like Jagannath Shankar Sheth, David Sassoon and Jamsetjee Jejeebhoy.

-The Bhavani-Shankar Mandir and The Ram Mandir near Nana Chowk were built by Shankar Sheth, Babulsheth in the early-19th century and are currently in the possession of the Shankar Sheth family.
+The Bhavani-Shankar Mandir and The Ram Mandir near Nana Chowk were built by Shankar Sheth, Babulsheth in the early-19th century and are currently in the possession of the Sunkersett (शंकरशेट) family.